murrayl2/Deck-Shuffle/README.md

 ### Step 2:

-You will be prompted to type your preferred difficultly.Type "easy" or "hard".
+You will be prompted to type your preferred difficultly.
+Type "easy" or "hard".

 ### Step 3:

 You will be prompted to type "up", "down", "left", "right", or "quit".
-Do so and press ENTER.
+Do so and press Enter.
 ```java
 Type up, down, left, right or quit.
 ```